pnkjmndhl/coding-notes/web-development/backend/django.md

 ## Using the REST framework

-### serializers
+### serializers (like a function, that changes something into something else (usable))
-- allows complex data such as querysets and model instances to be converted to native python datatypes that can then be easily rendered to JSON, XML or other types
+- allows complex data such as querysets and model instances to be converted to native Python datatypes that can then be easily rendered to JSON, XML or other types
+- deserializers convert them back to data
-- create serializers.py and add the following code
+- create `serializers.py` and add the following code:
 ```py
 from rest_framework import serializers
 from leads.models import Lead